 “…It is in truth the richest, health-fullest, and pleasing land… meerely naturall, as ever man set foote upon.” – Sylvester Jourdain

 Throughout this time the English constructed two ships to help them get off the island and onwards to Jamestown.
-After 9 months, all but two mutinous men left behind on the island sailed away on their new vessels, most to never return.
+After 9 months, all but two mutinous men left behind on the island sailed away, most to never return.

 Bermuda as an English Colony

 Despite the brief stay of the shipwrecked survivors, stories of the riches and bounty on the islands of Bermuda made their way back to England.
-The tales of the shipwrecked survivors are thought to be the inspiration behind William Shakespeare’s The Tempest, written in 1611.
+The tales of the shipwrecked survivors likely contributed towards the inspiration behind William Shakespeare’s The Tempest, written in 1611.

 While Bermuda’s main export was tobacco farming like Jamestown, it had a much more diversified agriculture scene.
 The discovery and sale of ambergris (a waxy substance from whales’ digestive systems used in luxury perfumes) was a profitable venture as well.

 The colony had the dubious distinction of becoming the first English colony in the New World to use enslaved Africans, first of whom arrived in 1616.
-Slave labor gradually increased throughout the 17th century; at one point making up nearly 40% of the Bermudian population.
+Slave labor gradually increased throughout the 17th century; at one point making up nearly 40% of the Bermudian population while Africans comprised nearly half of the islands inhabitants.2,3

 Due to its strategic location, Bermuda was also an epicenter for privateering efforts by the English.
-This was especially the case in 1684 when the colony was transferred to crown rule, which shifted the focus of the economy away from tobacco and towards shipbuilding and trade.
+This was especially the case in 1684 when the colony shifted to crown rule, which transitioned the focus of the economy away from tobacco and towards shipbuilding and trade.

-Though the history of the Bermuda Islands isn’t as well-known as others, its place among England’s first successful colonies is unquestioned.
+Though the history of the Bermuda Islands isn’t as well-known as others, it made its mark as one of England’s first successful colonies.